 In 2012 Kristensen reached the ROC Grand Final but was beaten by Romain Grosjean.
 A year earlier he reached both the ROC Nations Cup final and the ROC Grand Final, defeating Sebastian Vettel and Michael Schumacher along the way.
 He also made it to both finals in 2005, when he and Mattias Ekström won the ROC Nations Cup for Team Scandinavia.

-This year he will tie the record for most ROC appearances currently held by 1984 WRC champion Stig Blomqvist (15).
+In 2017 he tied the record for most ROC appearances held by 1984 WRC champion Stig Blomqvist (15).

 2009: Took victory in the first round of the DTM season, his 4th career win

 2006: Finished 3rd in DTM Championship with Audi

 2005: Finished 3rd in DTM Championship with Audi

 2003: Won 1000km of Spa and 1000km Le Mans, with Audi, plus Le Mans 24 Hours with Bentley

 2002: American Le Mans Series Champion; Le Mans 24 Hours Winner (both with Audi)